top of page

 comforting reassurance about the future.

-This exhibition will run from May 14th until May 25th, and the opening reception will be taking place on May 16, from 6PM - 9PM.
+This exhibition ran from May 14th until May 25th, and the opening reception took place on May 16, from 6PM - 9PM.

 ABOUT THE ARTISTS